twobe7/KupoNutsBot/README.md

 * Install .NET Core SDK 3 and your favourite Visual Studio equivalent (VS2019 and Rider work fine)
 * Open `KupoNutsBot.sln` and build the solution so it grabs all the NuGet dependencies
-* Run the `KupoNutsBoot` target, you should get a console that spits errors and cries about stuff - this is acceptable.
+* Run the `KupoNuts.Boot` target, you should get a console that spits errors and cries about stuff - this is acceptable.
 Your new Kupo Nuts bot must learn the pains of The Void before it can integrate with the human world.
 * Kill the program (Ctrl+C the console app it spawns) and open `./bin/settings.json`

 ```json